GeoDoo/GeoDoo.github.io/README.md

 # GeoDoo.github.io
-There are some assignments for SPA with AngularJS MOOC on Coursera.
+These are some assignments for SPA with AngularJS MOOC on Coursera.